Responsible Financing

 Managing Climate Change Risk

 Global warming has become a great concern for the global community, given its impact on economic, social and environmental aspects that can affect human life.
-Likewise, Indonesia, which has ratified the Paris Agreement, has expressed its commitment to reducing greenhouse gas (GHG) emissions by issuing Indonesia's Green Taxonomy 1.0.
+Likewise, Indonesia, which has ratified the Paris Agreement, has expressed its commitment to reducing greenhouse gas (GHG) emissions by issuing Indonesian Taxonomy for Sustainable Finance

 In practice, Green Taxonomy is a classification system, which determines a list of environmentally friendly economic activities.
 This classification is based on business activities that support the efforts of environmental conservation along with the mitigation and adaptation to climate change.
 This way, UOBI contributes to mitigating the impact of climate change by ensuring the investments have met the sustainable category by integrating environmental, social, and governance aspects.